furlai/furl-ai-exercise/README.md

 Avoid modifying tests or the data models; the exercise is intentionally scoped to the graph execution.

-You will need to create a graph of agents / subagents to oerform research and fulfill the task.
+You will need to create a graph of agents / subagents to perform research and fulfill the task.

 ## Input / output shape